How can I learn about widgets? Is there a tooltip?

 Yes.
 Simply hover over a widget and click the Info/question mark icon, and a tooltip will show up.

 Why do the numerics I see in the reports sometimes differ from the comparable numerics on the dashboard and other pages?

 The Vulcan Analytics reports perform a data sync once a day.
-The analytics mechanism captures and processes data every day around 04:00 AM UTC time and updates the reports and widgets accordingly.
+The analytics mechanism captures and processes data daily around 04:00 AM UTC and updates the reports and widgets accordingly.

-This means that the data displayed in the Vulcan Analytics Reports accurately reflects the data captured at the time the daily sync process was complete (i.e., around 4 AM UTC).
-Data changes, updates, or settings modifications that occur after the daily is complete are reflected in the reports only after the next data sync (i.e., the next day around 4 AM UTC).
-If you happen to see some data misalignments when comparing the data in the report to other comparable data sets in the Vulcan Platform, keep in mind that this is expected behavior.
+This means that the data displayed in the Vulcan Analytics Reports accurately reflects the data captured during the daily sync process (i.e., around 4 AM UTC).
+Data changes, updates, or settings modifications after the daily is complete are reflected in the reports only after the next data sync (i.e., the next day around 4 AM UTC).
+If you happen to see some data misalignments when comparing the data in the report to other comparable data sets in the Vulcan Platform, remember that this is expected behavior.